slack-ruby/slack-ruby-bot-server/README.md

 [![Dependency Status](https://gemnasium.com/dblock/slack-bot-server.svg)](https://gemnasium.com/dblock/slack-bot-server)
 [![Code Climate](https://codeclimate.com/github/dblock/slack-bot-server.svg)](https://codeclimate.com/github/dblock/slack-bot-server)

+### Try Me

+A demo version of this app is running on Heroku at [slack-bot-server.herokuapp.com](https://slack-bot-server.herokuapp.com).
+Use the _Add to Slack_ button.
+The bot will join your team as _@slackbotserver_.
+Invite it to a channel and say "hi" to it in a direct message or "@slackbotserver hi".

 ### What is this?

 A [Grape](http://github.com/ruby-grape/grape) API serving a [Slack Ruby Bot](https://github.com/dblock/slack-ruby-bot) to multiple teams.
 This is a boilerplate sample that combines a web server, a RESTful API and multiple instances of [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot).
 It integrates with the [Slack Platform API](https://medium.com/slack-developer-blog/launch-platform-114754258b91#.od3y71dyo).
 Fork this project and roll out a Slack bot service to multiple teams without needing to create separate application instances.
 Your customers can use a Slack button to install your bot.

 ![](images/slackbutton.gif)

-Once a bot is registered, you can interact with it on your #general channel or invite it to another one.
+Once a bot is registered, you can invite to a channel with `/invite @slackbotserver` interact with it.

 ![](images/slackbotserver.gif)

-### See It

-A demo version is running on Heroku.
-Register your team at [slack-bot-server.herokuapp.com](https://slack-bot-server.herokuapp.com).
-Use the _Add to Slack_ button.
-The bot will join your team as _@slackbotserver_ and the #general channel.
-Say "hi" to it in a direct message or "@slackbotserver hi" the bot in #general.

 ### Run Your Own